WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Overview" /></a>
 ## Overview ##

-In this lab, you will provision a newly created Windows Server 2012 Virtual Machine called DC01 in Windows Azure using the Windows Azure PowerShell Cmdlets and then deploy Active Directory using Server Manager on DC01.
-DC01 will be the first domain controller in a new forest.

 When deploying Active Directory in Windows Azure, two aspects are important to point out.

 The first one is the networking configuration.
 Domain members and domain controllers need to find the DNS server hosting the domain DNS information.
 You will use the Azure network configuration, to set up the DNS service.